AustinCodingAcademy/JS311-8week-ebook/ebook-folder/docs/additionalResources/questionsForDiscussion/qfd-class-11.md

 - [ ] What is a row?
 - [ ] What is a primary key constraint?
 - [ ] What is a foreign key constraint?
+- [ ] Why does data need to be divided up by tables?
+Why do those tables need to be linked together?